Chapter 7 — The Costliest Mistakes Veterans Make

 What Veterans Miss by Avoiding Medicare Advantage (Part C)

 A career Navy veteran avoided Medicare Advantage (Part C) plans for five years because a well-meaning friend told him they would “mess up his VA benefits.”
-During those five years, he missed out on:
+During those five years, he missed opportunities to minimize his Part B costs and access additional benefits that would have complemented his military coverage.

 The Independence Factor